This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

 I once read the advice (I think it was in Writing Down the Bones to write every day in a cheap notebook.
 She liked to stock up on notebooks with cartoon characters on the cover, so she didn’t take it too seriously.

 The writing is the point.
 The act of writing.
 Not the notebook.

 Use the small moments

 A 44-page illustrated book is a big project for a five-year-old.
 It’s a big project for anyone, really.
 How did she do it?
-She goes to camp, she plays outside, she goes to soccer.
-She has “jobs,” like the rest of us trying to write.
+She goes to camp, plays outside, goes to soccer–she has “jobs,” like the rest of us trying to write.